FrancisRussell/ferrous-actions/README.md

 [actions-rs](https://github.com/actions-rs), the de-facto default for Rust-related GitHub actions appears to be all but abandoned.
-This repository is an experiement in replacing those actions with ones written in Rust, but compiled down to WebAssembly.
+This repository is an experiment in replacing those actions with ones written in Rust, but compiled down to WebAssembly.
 This should make them both portable across platforms and more easily maintainable by developers who only know Rust.